tmcphillips/alaska-salmon-harvest-repro/README.md

 ### Tutorial 2 - Rerun the analysis in RStudio

-1. Start the RStudio server:
+1. Start the RStudio server in a Docker container:
 	```
 	all-harvest-repro$ make server